2023 Kentucky Derby Betting Odds

 Virginians have a wealth of options for betting on the Kentucky Derby this year and there’s no reason to miss out.
 The pageantry of the iconic event is terrific, while watching your chosen horse come down the stretch in the lead is one of the best feelings in the world.

-In preparation for this year’s edition and subsequent Derbies, this page will lay out exactly how to bet on the Kentucky Derby.
+In preparation for this year’s edition and subsequent Derbies, this page will lay out exactly how to get in on the action.
 We’ve also got all the top bonuses for Kentucky Derby betting apps in Virginia.

 The first option that you have to bet on horse racing is through one of the four betting apps that are available to Virginians.
 These apps make it quite simple to bet on the Kentucky Derby online from anywhere in the state.